lowrydale/sonicbase/README.md

 # SonicBase

-SonicBase is an in-memory distributed relational database.
+SonicBase is an in-memory distributed sql rdbms.
 It is linearly scalable and can hold many billions of records.
-SonicBase is cross-platform supporting MacOS, Linux, Windows and Cygwin.
+SonicBase is a relational cross-platform database, supporting MacOS, Linux, Windows and Cygwin.
 Extreme performance can be achieved with stored procedures.
 SonicBase support cross-shard transactions and cross-shard joins.
 An administrative client is included.
 SonicBase provides a JDBC driver.
+On a 4 node database we achieved 735k batch inserts per second, 1.2 million batch identity reads per second and 4.4 million range-based lookups per second.

 ## For the full **documentation**, follow this [link](https://sonicbase.com/documentation.html)